go101/immutable-value-proposal/README.md

 1. Values of any genres can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this proposal.
 1. Generally, `*.fixed` values can't be bound/assigned to a `*.mutable` value, with one exception:
-   `*.fixed` values of no-reference types will be viewed as be viewed as `*.mutable` values when they are used as source values in assignments.
+   `*.fixed` values of no-reference types will be viewed as be viewed as `*.mutable` values (and vice versa) when they are used as source values in assignments.
 (Maybe function types should be also viewed as no-reference types.)
+   In other words, a value of any genre can be assigned to another value of any genre, if the two values are values of no-reference types, as long as they satisfy other old assignment requirements.

 Please note that, although a value **can't be modified through `*.fixed` values which are referencing it**, it **might be modified through other `*.mutable` values which are referencing it**.
 (Yes, this proposal doesn't solve all problems.)